kiranreddy29/ZenCo/README.md

 ### FUNCTIONALITIES

-The back end of StudyNotion provides a range of features and functionalities, including:
+The back end of ZenCo provides a range of features and functionalities, including:

 1. *USER AUTHENTICATION & AUTHORIZATION:* Students and instructors can sign up and log in using email addresses and passwords.
 The platform supports OTP (One-Time Password) verification and forgot password functionality for enhanced security.
 2. *COURSE MANAGEMENT:* Instructors can create, read, update, and delete courses, manage course content, and media.
 Students can view and rate courses.
 3. *PAYMENT INTEGRATION:* Students can purchase and enroll in courses by completing the checkout flow that includes Razorpay integration for payment handling.
-4. *CLOUD-BASED MEDIA MANAGEMENT:* StudyNotion utilizes Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+4. *CLOUD-BASED MEDIA MANAGEMENT:* ZenCo utilizes Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 5. *MARKDOWN FORMATTING:* Course content is stored in Markdown format, allowing easier display and rendering on the front end.

 ### FRONTEND

-The front end of StudyNotion is designed using Figma, a popular design tool that allows for the creation of clean and minimal user interfaces.
+The front end of ZenCo is designed using Figma, a popular design tool that allows for the creation of clean and minimal user interfaces.
 It comprises various pages for Students, Instructors, and potential Admin functionalities:

 #### STUDENT